hypergravity/hypergravity.github.io/_posts/2016-08-21-python-high-performance-computing.md

 ## SMP (e.g., multi-core computer)

 On a **SMP** (systems with multi-processors), the easiest way is to do multi-threading / multi-processing.
-Unfortunately, due to the GIL in CPython, it is not possible to get any gain on speed using multi-threading (this is a big issue).
-Therefore, the multi-processing is preferred.
+Unfortunately, due to the GIL in CPython, it is impossible to get any gain on speed using multi-threading (this is a big issue, although pypy team is struggling to solve it).
+Therefore, currently the multi-processing is preferred.
 But note that the memory is not shared between processes.

 Available packages/modules: